 Brazil is home to 30 percent of the world’s tropical rainforests, including 60 percent of the Amazon, the largest and most biodiverse tropical rainforest in the world.
-A shared priority for both the GOB and USG is to strengthen biodiversity conservation in the Brazilian Amazon and its protected areas system, including indigenous lands.
+A shared priority for both the Government of Brazil (GOB) and the U.S. Government (USG) is to strengthen biodiversity conservation in the Brazilian Amazon and its protected areas system, including traditional (indigenous and quilombola) lands.

 Under USAID/Brazil’s current biodiversity conservation program, which forms a significant part of the USG-GOB strategic partnership, USAID works in close partnership with the GOB through a long-term Development Objective Grant Agreement (DOAG), signed in August 2014.
 This strategic program provides targeted technical expertise and cooperation in support of Brazil’s biodiversity and forest conservation and sustainable development goals for the Amazon.
 Working through and with private sector leaders and Brazilian civil society organizations, USAID and GOB jointly promote new and more sustainable models for socioeconomic development of the region that will ultimately conserve forests and biodiversity while promoting community well-being over the long-term.
 The consortium of partners under the DOAG, Partnership for the Conservation of Amazon Biodiversity (PCAB) works together to meet Brazil’s conservation and development goals, according to the following Theory of Change: “ If USAID strengthens protected area management and sustainable livelihoods with an emphasis on advancing new tools, technologies and partnerships, then biodiversity in situ will be conserved and community well-being will improve.
 And if USAID facilitates and shapes demand-side solutions through stimulating private-sector investment and leadership, then systemic, scaled economic development pathways for Brazil’s Amazon will be compatible with and supportive of biodiversity conservation”.